 While occasional shoulder pain affects many people, chronic pain can interfere with your ability to stay active.
-To address chronic shoulder pain without surgery, experienced chiropractor with a certification in physiotherapy Travis Mann, DC, offers a variety of treatments at Reform Ortho & Sports Rehab in Farmers Branch, Texas.
+To address chronic shoulder pain without surgery, experienced chiropractor with a certification in physiotherapy Travis Mann, DC, offers a variety of treatments at Reform Ortho & Sports Rehab in Dallas, Texas.
 Dr. Mann and his team create a treatment plan to alleviate pain and restore your shoulder’s function using chiropractic care, service with certification in physiotherapy, and other techniques.
 Find out how chiropractic care can relieve shoulder pain by calling the office or requesting an appointment online today.

 Your shoulder is made up of several joints, muscles, and tendons that give you a wide range of motion.
 When any of these structures are damaged by injury or disease, you can develop chronic shoulder pain and loss of movement.

 Some of the common causes of shoulder pain include the following conditions: